itcd/web-crawler/README.md

 unidecode

 ### Installation
-Install Anaconda 4 with Python 3 and then install the Python packages via the conda command:
+Install Anaconda 4 with Python 3 and then install the Python packages via the conda command.
 conda install scrapy -c conda-forge
 conda install unidecode